 Accurately defining the use phases of the products in the SDR poses a difficult challenge.
-The use phase of a product accounts for 50-80% of the total life-cycle environmental impact of a product [15].
+The use phase of a product accounts for 50-80% of the total life-cycle environmental impact of a product (Hertwich and Roux, 2011).
 Any potential inaccuracy in quantifying the use phase can lead to significant variation in the LCA indicators.
 Survey-based use phases offer a good starting point for defining use phases in the SDR.
-However, surveys and statistics don't always measure actual consumer behavior, but more often intention [29].
+However, surveys and statistics don't always measure actual consumer behavior, but more often intention (Polizzi di Sorrentino et al., 2016).
 The use phases used in the SDR are defined by aggregating survey and statistical data, to ensure the applied use phases are realistic and are representative of the average use scenario.
 For example, the use phase of a coffee maker can be based on data found about the average of cups of coffee consumed over the lifetime of the coffee maker by an average user.